-SATA Serial ATA, an industry standard for hard disk interfaces.
-See chapter 5.1, Hard disk controllers: IDE, SATA, AHCI, page 65.

-SCSI Small Computer System Interface.
+- SATA Serial ATA, an industry standard for hard disk interfaces.
+See chapter 5.1, Hard disk controllers: IDE, SATA (AHCI), SCSI, page 70. - SCSI Small Computer System Interface.
 An industry standard for data transfer between devices, especially for storage.
-See chapter 5.5, iSCSI servers, page 69.
+See chapter 5.1, Hard disk controllers: IDE, SATA (AHCI), SCSI, page 70.

-U

-UUID A Universally Unique Identifier - often also called GUID (Globally Unique Identifier) - is a string of numbers and letters which can be computed dynamically and is guaranteed to be unique.
-Generally, it used as a global handle to identify entities.
+- U - UUID A Universally Unique Identifier often also called GUID (Globally Unique Identifier) - is a string of numbers and letters which can be computed dynamically and is guaranteed to be unique.
+Generally, it is used as a global handle to identify entities.
 VirtualBox makes use of UUIDs to identify VMs, Virtual Disk Images (VDI files) and other entities.